prathikshah07/factzilla-final/README.md

 -   `/components`: Contains reusable React components.
 -   `/types.ts`: Contains TypeScript type definitions.

 ## Running the Application

 This is a static frontend application.
-No backend server is required.
+No backend server or build step is required.

 **Prerequisites:**
 -   An environment where the Google Gemini `API_KEY` is available as `process.env.API_KEY`.
 In development environments like AI Studio, this is typically pre-configured.